Why Chocolate is Bad & Poisonous To Dogs?

 Keep in mind that chocolate is a delightful treat for us, but it is NEVER a good treat for our dogs.
 Most dogs do not know when they are full.
 They can eat a pound of chocolate easily without feeling anything at first.
 Even a bite can lead to an upset stomach or worse.

 As much as we want them to enjoy eating our favorite chocolate, it is much better to keep them away from any chocolate rather than having to see them experience the ill effects of eating this tasty treat.
-We are sure there are plenty of other treats available for them to safely eat.
+There are plenty of other treats available for them to safely eat.

 Leave a Comment